-Just before leaving for Munich, Eva joined her family on a holiday to Scotland.
+In August 1912, Eva joined her family on a holiday to Scotland.
 It was there that she met Gerald Isaacs (1889–1960), the elder son of Sir Rufus Isaacs (1860–1935), then Attorney General in Asquith’s Liberal government.
-Alfred Mond was also a Liberal, although by 1926 he had broken with the Liberal party in protest at the Land Policy, and joined the Conservatives.
+Alfred Mond was also a Liberal, although by 1926 he had broken with the Liberal party in protest at the Land Policy and joined the Conservatives.
 A close friend of Chaim Weizmann, Mond increasingly focused his political energies on Zionist activities.

-The following summer Alfred Mond rented Palace Court at Beaulieu from Lord Montagu and invited Gerald to stay, where the courting continued.
-A church wedding was planned after Eva’s “coming out” in 1914 (she was presented at Court in May) but with the outbreak of war the wedding was postponed.
-Just before the wedding the Archbishop of Canterbury refused to authorise a Church wedding between Eva, a practising Christian, and Gerald, a Jew.
+Eva and Gerald met again the following year at her family’s temporary home in Palace House, Beaulieu.
+A church wedding was planned after Eva’s “coming out” in 1914 (she was presented at Court in May), but with the outbreak of war the date of the wedding was brought forward to September 1914.
+Just before the wedding the Archbishop of Canterbury refused to authorize a Church wedding between Eva, a practicing Christian, and Gerald, a Jew.
 After a civil ceremony the marriage was blessed in Holy Trinity Church, Sloane Street.

 With the death of Gerald’s father Lord Reading in 1935, the couple became the Second Marquis and Marchioness of Reading.
 Her new-found aristocratic status did not prevent Eva from continuing to balance both her Zionist commitments and her involvement in child welfare.
 In 1937 Eva and Henry went to the Twentieth Zionist Congress in Zurich.
 Henry became Chairman of the Jewish Agency and Eva Chair of the British section.
-She also became involved in helen bentwich’s Children’s Refugee Movement which brought children from Germany to the UK in the years leading up to World War II.
+She also became involved in Helen Bentwich’s Children’s Refugee Movement, which brought children from Germany to the United Kingdom in the years leading up to World War II.
 In 1942 she was invited to become advisor to Ernest Brown, then Minister of Health, on daycare issues.
 In 1945 Queen Mary invited her to become Chair of the Needlework Guild and in 1947 she became Vice President of the World Jewish Congress.
-She joined the National Council of Women and in 1957 became the first Jewish president in its history.
+She joined the National Council of Women and in 1957, when she became President, thought herself the first Jewish woman to do so; in fact, Constance Flower, née Rothschild, Lady Battersea, had been President from 1902 to 1904 (when the NCW was called the National Union of Women Workers), and Henrietta Franklin was President from 1925 to 1927.
 The previous year she was awarded the CBE for her work in children’s welfare.